skieffer/browser-peers/README.md

 ### `WindowPeer` (`windowpeer.js`)

-This peer is for communication between different browser tabs, which we call "windows," although they may well be tabs in the same browser window.
-It requires external support either by a browser extension, or a server.
+This peer is for communication between different browser windows, which we call "windows," although they may well be tabs in the same browser window.
+It relies on one of three possible "transports" (see `transport.js`) to achieve inter-window communication.
+The simplest is based on the BroadcastChannel API, which is now available in most (but not yet all) modern browsers.
+The others utilize either a browser extension, or websockets.
 See examples of each approach in our `examples` directory.